 I grew up eating dry banana bread and have been experimenting with various recipes for years, in search of a consistently moist banana bread that isn't too full of fat.

 If you add enough butter and/or sour cream to any banana bread recipe it will be moist; but I like to eat banana bread relatively often, not as a special occasion dessert.

 The Skinny on Moist Banana Bread

-Imagine my delight when I happened across a recipe for supermoist banana-nut muffins in The Weekend Baker the other day.
+Imagine my delight when I happened across a recipe for supermoist banana-nut muffins in The Weekend Baker by Abigail Johnson Dodge the other day.

 Most muffin recipes are easily convertible to quick breads if you have a loaf pan and the extra time required to bake them.
-In The Weekend Baker, Abby provides the exact details.
+In this helpful cookbook, Abby provides the exact details.